agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 - what are the constraints imposed?

 - will the real slim shady please stand up
-- Somone else is the making the final call about the solution, Who? or what?
+- Someone else is the making the final call about the solution, Who? or what?
   - NINRTS
 - solution is inside your head?
 - will use and should use solution

-- solution needs to aggree with SIYH
+- solution needs to agree with SIYH
 - some basic parts are somehow already in your head and you can't change that
 - judging with the SIYH